abedzoubi11/selenuim-test-matrix/README.md

 ---

 1. The class `WebDriverContext` is responsible for maintaining the same WebDriver instance throughout the test.
 So whenever you require a webdriver instance which has been using for current test (In current thread) always call `WebDriverContext.getDriver()`.
-2. Always use `PageinstancesFactory.getInstance(type)` to get the instance of particular Page Object.
-(Of course you can use `new` but it's better use a single approach across the framework.

 ---

->For any query or suggestions please do comment or mail @ diggavibharathish@gmail.com